 The xiphoid process is a small extension of bone just below the sternum.
-Discomfort in the xiphoid process can be painful as it can affect the lower ribcage, breastbone, and several major muscles located around the abdomen and diaphragm.
+Straining and heavy lifting can damage the xiphoid process, leading to pain in the lower ribcage, breastbone, and muscles around the abdomen and diaphragm.

 The name xiphoid derives from the Greek word for “straight sword” as the structure has a sharp tip, resembling a sword.
 It is also known by other names, including the metasternum, xiphisternum, and xiphoid cartilage.